UCSBCarpentry/2022-04-14-ucsb-openrefine/_episodes/06-working-with-columns.md

 - "The original order of rows in OpenRefine is maintained during a sort until you use the option to Reorder Rows Permanently"
 ---

-## Reordering columns
+## Reordering & Renaming columns
-You can re-order the columns by clicking the drop-down menu at the top of the first column (labelled 'All'), and choosing `Edit columns->Re-order / remove columns …`.
+You can re-order, delete, rename and move columns to the end, beginning left or right by clicking the drop-down menu, and choosing `Edit columns`

-You can then drag and drop column names to re-order the columns, or remove columns completely if they are not required.

-## Renaming columns

 You can rename a column by opening the drop-down menu at the top of the column that you would like to rename, and choosing 'Edit column' > 'Rename this column'.
 You will then be prompted to enter the new column name.